 Anamosa is immediately north of the park.
 The State Men's Reformatory s here.
 Cedar Rapids, Iowa's second largest city and the home of Coe College, is 20 miles southwest on U.S. 151.
 Stone City, the birthplace of artist Grant Wood, Mount Vernon and Monticello are all close to the park.

-Boat Launch Ramp, Boating, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Cross Country Skiing, Day-use Lodge, Dump Station, Fishing, Hiking, Horseshoe Pits, Jogging/Running, Modern Campground, Picnic Area, Picnic Shelter, Restrooms, River, Showers, Snowmobiling, Stream/Creek, Trails, Cross County Skiing, Trails, Hiking, Trails, Snowmobile, Walking, Wildlife ViewingMore than a mile
+Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Canoeing, Cross Country Skiing, Day-use Lodge, Fishing, Hiking, Horseshoe Pits, Hunting, Jogging/Running, Modern Campground, Picnic Area, Picnic Shelter, Restrooms, River, Showers, Snowmobiling, Stream/Creek, Trails, Cross County Skiing, Trails, Hiking, Trails, Snowmobile, Walking, Wildlife ViewingLess than a mile

 Area Attraction, ATM/Cash Machine, Church, Firewood Sales, Fuel, Vehicles, Grocery Store, Museum, Retail, Bait & Tackle, Retail, Drinks, Retail, Firewood, Retail, Ice, Retail, SnacksMore than a mile